 Further information is available here.

-As legal advisors to the bidding consortium, Kirkland brings its many years of experience advising on numerous large-scale private equity transactions and its proven expertise in public takeover law and financing issues.
+As legal advisors to the bidding consortium, Kirkland brings its many years of experience advising on numerous large-scale private equity transactions and its proven experience in public takeover law and financing issues.
 Just a few days ago, Kirkland’s Munich office announced its successful advice on the public takeover of Biotest AG by Creat Croup Corporation, with an transaction value of more than EUR 1 billion.

 The Kirkland team consisted of Munich corporate partners Jörg Kirchner and Benjamin Leyendecker, Achim Herfs and Anna Schwander, debt finance partner Wolfgang Nardi and tax partner Oded Schein, as well as in London corporate partners James Learner, Gavin Gordon and Valerie Goldstein, debt finance partners Stephen Lucas, Neel Sachdev and Christopher Shield, capital markets partner Matthew Merkle, antitrust and competition partner Sarah Jordan and technology & intellectual property transactions partner Emma Flett.